 - Cost (Total)

 - Cost (Total Blended)

 Cost (Total) is the most commonly used metric for your cloud spend analysis.
-It is reported on a cashflow-based accounting method, and for AWS is the unblended cost.
+It is reported on a cash flow-based accounting method, and for AWS, it is the unblended cost.
 If you're looking to allocate spending to resources, tags, or accounts the unblended rate used by this metric will give you the best results including adjustments for where AWS RIs were applied.

 Here is an example of amortizing a $12,000 upfront RI purchase: